buildpacks/rfcs/text/0000-gh-repo-labels.md

       exclude = []    # applies to all repos except these
     ```
 - A form of automation that keeps the labels in sync. (eg. GitHub Actions)
+- A form of automation that prevents manually created labels from existing.

 ### Exclusions